heptarch/heptarch.github.io/drafts/demon.md

 on how, by a combination of magnetism and cooling, we might apply some of these effects to corpuscular machines.
 But I lack the requisite expertise in chemistry.
 I remember you stating in your lectures on acoustics that you had studied with Kekulé."
-The notebook swims before him: equations, schematics, scattered exclamations of EYPHKA!
+The notebook becomes suddenly clear: equations, engineering schematics, scattered exclamations of EYPHKA!
 The absurdity has somewhat changed character.

 Beethoven looks on with amusement.
 Foster stammers: